carlherrmann/hdsu-bioquant/content/home/jobs.md

 +++

-We are hiring postdocs and PhD students for a series of projects:
+We are hiring postdocs and PhD students for a number of projects:

 * **Bioinformatician** for single-cell developments in the context of viral infection
 * PhD position for a project on chromatin determinants of HIV-1 insertion in microglia cells (collaboration for Dep. of Infectuous Diseases, medical Faculty Heidelberg)